ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 hm-sampleapi-mg             started           1/1         600M     1G   hm-sampleapi-mg.apps.apigee-demo.net
 ```

-..h.
+   h.
 Use curl to send a test request to the url of the running app
     $ curl hm-sampleapi-mg.apps.apigee-demo.net
 ```
 {"hello":"hello from cf app"}
 ```

-2. Install the Apigee Broker Plugin
+**2. Install the Apigee Broker Plugin**

 ..a. $cf install-plugin -r CF-Community "apigee-broker-plugin"
 ```